 To improve the accuracy and comparability of the sensor types, simple calibrations were applied to the data.
-Two calibrations were tested: F factor and orthogonal regression line fit.
-The F factor calibration was applied by calculating a relation of sensor eBC meancalculated according to reference instrument MAAP eBC mean with data from the 1st intercomparison period.
-The respective sensor data were then multiplied by the reciprocal of the relation.
-TheEq.
+Two calibrations were tested: F-factor and orthogonal regression line fit.
+The F-factor was calculated according to Eq.
 8 and the orthogonal fit calibrations were calculated by applying the sensor respective equations as seen in Fig. 3 and Table 4 to the data.
 The results of the calibrations can be seen in Fig. 5.

-The F factor calibration reduced the spread of the data most aggressively.
-The medians agreed after the calibration within one standard error of the reference instrument-(notches-overlap).
-The orthogonal fit performed near equal to the F factor calibration.
-For the MA-series the orthogonal calibration overcompensated slightly, but for the Observair sensors this method performed better.
-After the calibration mean and median values are within \pm 5 ng m-3 for the Observair sensors, \pm 8 ng m-3 for the MA-series and \pm 18 ng m-3 for the AE51s.
+The F-factor calibration reduced the spread of the data most aggressively.
+The medians agreed after the calibration within one standard error of the reference instrument.
+The orthogonal fit performed near equal to the F-factor calibration.
+For the 345 MA-series the orthogonal calibration overcompensated slightly, but for the Observair sensors this method performed better.
+After the calibration mean and median values are within ±-5 ng m-3 for the Observair sensors, ±-8 ng m-3 for the MA-series and ±-18 ng m-3 for the AE51s.
 All sensor medians were within one standard error of the reference (MAAP) after calibration.
-In-Fig. 66 and Table 5 shows the correlation between the data calibrated data-via the orthogonal fit and MAAP-can be seen.
-The new orthogonal line fit intercepts and slopes are within \pm 4 ng m-3 and \pm 0.05 respectively.
+Fig. 6 and Table 5 shows the correlation between the data calibrated via the orthogonal fit and MAAP.
+The new orthogonal line fit intercepts and slopes are within ±-4 ng m-3 and ±-0.05 respectively.

 The orthogonal regression fit was selected as it considers variation of the sensors and the reference.
 The whole data set were calibrated according to the orthogonal fit equations determined from the 1st intercomparison.
-During the analysis this calibration step was observed to be imperative as otherwise differences between instruments could be incorrectly construed as spatio temporalit reduced the differences between the locations induring the deployment phase.
+During the analysis this calibration step was observed to be imperative as it reduced the differences between the locations during the deployment phase.
 Without the calibration differences between locations could have been incorrectly seen as differences in sources, when in fact they were just differences between the instruments.
+Similar approach has been used before by Petäjä et al. (2021) for cost-effective gas and PM{2.5} analyzers for urban air quality measurements.

 Figure 5.
-Calibration methods.
-Panel a) is data without calibration.
-Panel b) is data calibrated by an F factor calculated by comparing 1st intercomparison data means.
-Panel c) is data calibrated with the orthogonal fit equations.
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.
+Calibration methods-Panel: a) is-data without calibration-Panel: b) is-data calibrated by anthe F-factor calculated by comparing 1^{st} intercomparison data means-Panel: and c)-is data calibrated with the orthogonal fit equations.
+In the pletboxplots the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.
 The values are the mean (top) and median (bottom).

 Figure 6.
-Correlation and line fits after calibrating with the orthogonal regression equations seen in Fig. 3.
+Correlation and orthogonal regression line fits after calibrating with the orthogonal regression equations seempresented in Fig. 3 and Table 4.
+Data are from 1st intercomparisons 26.5.-6.6.2022 as 5-min averages.

-Table 45.
+Table 5.
 Table of the effects of the calibration with the orthogonal regression.